CS 3200: Introduction to Databases

 Academic Integrity (Please Read!)

 Database design and formulating SQL queries is a creative process.
 Individuals must reach their own understanding of problems and discover paths to their solutions.
-Verbal discussions with fellow students is fine, but I expect each student to do their own work unless I explicitely allow for group assignments.
+Verbal discussions with fellow students is fine, but I expect each student to do their own work unless I explicitly allow for group assignments.
 If you share code, files, queries, or if you provide or receive help on a quiz, you are breaking the rules.
 Do not, under any circumstances, share code, queries, or designs with your fellow students.
 This is a direct violation of the course collaboration policy.
 Please be aware that I take the issue of academic integrity very seriously.
 The consequences of cheating in my class are at my discretion and may include receiving a zero for the assignment or quiz, a full letter grade reduction in your final grade, or failing the course altogether.
 Please contact me if you have any questions about acceptable conduct.
 And if you are stuck on an assignment, the TAs and I are here to help, or you can pose your question on Piazza.
 The university's academic integrity policy discusses actions regarded as violations and consequences for students: http://www.northeastern.edu/osccr/academic-integrity

 Evaluation